HomeDev68/idx-conf/README.md

 - Cline (prev Claude Dev.)
 - Python
 - Docker
-- Google Cloud Code Assist
+- Google Cloud Code Assist (Optional, you can enable it)